 There are a lot of options when going to purchase recreational marijuana.
 There are a variety of stores, strains, types, brands, and ways to smoke or consume marijuana—it can be a little overwhelming if you’re walking into a marijuana dispensary for the very first time.
 However, there are three things you absolutely need to know when you go to purchase marijuana for the first time.

-First -- Minors are absolutely not allowed inside of retail stores.
+- No minors allowed.
 If you aren’t 21 or over, you aren’t entering the building.
-They ask for ID, so make sure you have photo ID out and ready.
+They ask for ID, so make sure you have your photo ID out and ready.
 Remember, legal marijuana follows a lot of the same regulations that liquor sales do.
 Just like you need a driver’s license to buy a 6-pack, you need an ID to purchase a joint.

-Third -- Ask for help.
+- Ask for help.
 Not sure what to buy?
-Should you get an indica or sativa?
+Should you get an Indica or Sativa?
 Vape or pipe?
 Joint or edible?
 Where do you start?
 Just ask.
 All of the stores in Spokane know their product inside and out, and they want you to have the best experience possible.
 Budtenders, as they’re called, will ask you what kind of high you’re looking for and why you’re smoking.
 Are you smoking for fun?
 Are you trying to sleep?
 Those kinds of questions.
 From there they can recommend different products and get you set up with all the correct supplies.
 Always ask.

 Indica vs. Sativa